thewmh/ts-fundamentals-v3/NOTES.md

 ## Introduction

 TypeScript is an open source, typed syntactic superset of JavaScript.
-Meaning it starts w/ the JS syntax and layers additonal concepts on top.
+Meaning it starts w/ the JS syntax and layers additional concepts on top.
 TS is maintained by Microsoft, the goal of TS is to add types to JS.
 Through the use of the TS compiler, TS compiles out to readable JS, and it comes in three parts; the programming language, the language server, and the language compiler.
 TS is popular.
 TS has surpassed React in downloads (which makes sense considering it is framework / library agnostic).
 But why would anyone care about TS?
 TS allows you, the developer, to leave more of your intent "on the page" / in the code.
 The kind of intent that is usually missing from pure JS code.
 Consider function parameters, how do you communicate what type of parameter (i.e. string, number, boolean) should be passed in to a function?
 With TS, you can assign types to define what is expected for a particular value:

 ```
 function add(a: number, b: number): number {